mohammed-ayoub-javascript/filter-video/README.md

 #### From Source

 1. Clone this repository
+2. Run `npm install` then `npm run dev` in the root directory
-2. Open Chrome and navigate to `chrome://extensions`
+3. Open Chrome and navigate to `chrome://extensions`
-3. Enable "Developer mode"
+4. Enable "Developer mode"
-4. Click "Load unpacked" and select the `src` directory
+5. Click "Load unpacked" and select the `dist` directory

 ### For Firefox